mukulmantosh/go_kubernetes/README.md

 ### DockerHub

-If you'd like to try out the application without any installation, you can download the Docker image from [DockerHub](https://hub.docker.com/r/mukulmantosh/go_k8s/tags).
+If you'd like to try out the application without any installation, you can download the Docker [image](https://hub.docker.com/r/mukulmantosh/go_k8s/tags).

 <hr/>